Shippable/docs/sources/platform/tutorial/server/install-onebox.md

 - 50003: Shippable admin panel
 - 443, 5671 and 15671: required to access the message queue admin panel and for build nodes to connect if they belong to a different VPC than the one in which the message queue is provisioned.

-## Packages to be pre-installed
+### Pre-install packages

-Git and SSH must be installed before running Admiral.
-Install these by running the following on the instance:
+You need to install Git and SSH  before downloading and running Admiral, the Shippable Server installer.
+Install these by running the following:

 ```
 $ sudo apt-get update
 $ sudo apt-get install git-core ssh
 ```

-If you are installing on an Ubuntu 14.04 machine, you will need to update the kernel if its version is below 3.19.
-The following commands will update the kernel to 3.19:
+If you are installing on an Ubuntu 14.04 machine and your kernel version is older than 3.19, you will need to update the kernel by running the following commands:

 ```
 $ sudo apt-get update
 $ sudo apt-get install linux-generic-lts-vivid
 $ sudo reboot #restart is required after kernel upgrade
 ```

+## Install Shippable Server

+**Please make sure you have the Shippable Server Installer access key and secret key before starting the steps below.
+Contact us [via email](mailto:support@shippable.com) or through the [Server contact form](https://www.shippable.com/enterprise.html#shippable-server-contact) if you need access and secret keys.**

 ###1.
-Install Shippable Server Installer (Admiral)
+Install Admiral
 SSH into the machine where you are installing Admiral and run the following commands.

 ```